AdobeDocs/experience-manager-65.en/help/sites-administering/configure-rich-text-editor-plug-ins.md

    }
    ```

-1. Save all changes.

 ## Configure text styles {#textstyles}

 Authors can apply Styles to change the appearance of a portion of text.
 The styles are based on CSS classes that you pre-define in your CSS style sheet.
 Stylized content is enclosed in `span` tags using the `class` attribute to refer to the CSS class.
-For example:

-`<span class=monospaced>Monospaced Text Here</span>`
+For example, `<span class=monospaced>Monospaced Text Here</span>`.

 When the Styles plug-in is enabled for the first time, no default Styles are available.
 The pop-up list is empty.
 To provide the authors with Styles, do the following: